This post covers the following sections from my init.

 Preamble

 Emacs is old school.
 You're either new to it - which means you wouldn't be here unless it was your type of thing - or you know what you're looking for.
-In either case, search 'Emacs' in tags or search on this site.
-Then read the posts y date from oldest to newest.
+In either case, read on to get some emacs code, and check the tags or search to get more.

-Autocompletion and snippet insertion are major components of any modern text editor and/or word processing set-up.
-Emmet mode expands characters typed into expressions while Yasnippet Mode inserts pre-selected sections of code.
+Emmet expands characters typed into expressions.
+Yasnippet inserts pre-selected sections of code.

 Emmet